clcriswell/DR-RD/README.md

 Set `ENABLE_LIVE_SEARCH=true` and provide a `SERPAPI_KEY` to allow the Research Scientist, IP Analyst, and Regulatory agents to query the live web when local RAG hits are missing or too short.
 When web results are used, these agents add a `sources` array with short titles or URLs to their JSON output.

-The application always runs with the full Pro profile.
-Use the Developer toggle to activate Test mode for quick low-cost checks.
+The application always runs with the Standard profile.
+Lower the budget or choose cheaper models to simulate low‑cost runs.

 ### Dry-run for CI